 Agribusiness in Nigeria: Road to Sustainable Agricultural Development in Nigeria

-Agribusiness is also known as an agricultural business; it is the business of farming, producing, marketing, and management of agricultural products such as crop production and livestock.
+Agribusiness, also known as an agricultural business, is farming, producing, marketing, and managing agricultural products such as crop production and livestock.

-Agriculture has been an essential factor to humanity, from the foods we eat and the refined fibres in the clothes we wear.
+Agriculture has been an essential factor to humanity, from the foods we eat and the fine fibers in our clothes.

-We have hopes that the pandemic will eventually depart, but how soon before it causes more disruption on the food chain is what we don’t know.
+We hope that the pandemic will eventually depart, but how soon it causes more disruption on the food chain is what we don't know.

 Many elements and activities surrounding the food supply and demand chain are already affected by the pandemic.

 Border closure, lockdown, market, trade, and agricultural supply chain management, and in return, this has limited people's access to sufficient food supply, most notably in countries hit hard by the pandemic or those already affected by a high level of food insecurity.

 Although disruptions have been minimal in terms of food supply and adequacy, there is a higher rise in demand for nutritious food and a lower supply rate due to the slowdown of all economies worldwide.

 According to a statement by the food and agricultural organization of the United Nations, we should brace up to experience more disruptions in the food supply chains, especially in the high-value commodities (fruits, vegetables, meat, fish, milk, etc.)

 You may ask, what are the signs we are experiencing that could lead to a food security problem